Other Names for this Disease

 - Genetics Home Reference (GHR) contains information on Propionic acidemia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.

 - The Screening, Technology And Research in Genetics (STAR-G) Project has a fact sheet on this condition, which was written specifically for families that have received a diagnosis as a result of newborn screening.
 This fact sheet provides general information about the condition and answers questions that are of particular concern to parents.

 - Medscape Reference provides information on this topic.
 You may need to register to view the medical textbook, but registration is free.

 - The New England Consortium of Metabolic Program has written medical guidelines called acute care protocols for Propionic acidemia for health care professionals.

 - Online Mendelian Inheritance in Man (OMIM) is a catalog of human genes and genetic disorders.
 Each entry has a summary of related medical articles.
 It is meant for health care professionals and researchers.
 OMIM is maintained by Johns Hopkins University School of Medicine.